practicalcomputerscience/MicrobenchmarkGPHLlanguages/03 - source code/02 - functional languages/Haskell/Miranda/README.md

 <br/>

-My impressions after building this Miranda script (built manually from scratch with big help from Google AI):
+My impressions after building Miranda script _random_streams_for_perf_stats.m_ (built manually from scratch with big help from Google AI) have been these:

 - counterintuitively, I think it's easier in Miranda to make "dirty" (functional) code, or at least "clumsier" functional code, than in Haskell, specifically when using "Big AI" as a coding companion
 - this comment is also quite illustrative: "||Any comments welcome -- my Miranda is not as hot as it could be ..." in example script _box.m_
-- I learnt the most from functions in the example scripts (_~.m_) in sources directory ./miranda/miralib/ex in tarball file _mira-2066-src.tgz_, specifically from bigger scripts like _box.m_ (there are not too many of them unfortuantely)
+- I learnt the most from functions in the example scripts (_~.m_) in sources directory _./miranda/miralib/ex_ from tarball file _mira-2066-src.tgz_, specifically in bigger scripts like _box.m_ (there are not too many of them unfortuantely)

 <br/>